hravemzdy/Node-Master-Class-Homework-Assignment-3/homework.md

 10. Add Total count and Total price to shopping cart

 ---
+11. Add api/orders route for GET ALL, GET ID

+12. Add lastOrder to userData -> last open order expire with successful payment

+13. Break service.placeOrder to placeInvoice and sendPayment and notifyByEmail

-11. Add payment details to checkout pages (faked card number, delivery)
+14. Add payment details to checkout pages (faked card number, delivery)

+15. Add Orders page with table

-12. Add menu/page for listing of user's orders/payments and api routes
+15. Add menu/page for listing of user's orders/payments and api routes